-Is the New 988 Suicide Hotline Working?
+Is the new 988 suicide hotline working?

 The national network has more than 200 call centers, mostly composed of nonprofits with small budgets.
 Many rely on volunteers and private contributions.

 The law that established 988 gave state lawmakers the option of raising money for call centers by adding a monthly fee on phone bills.
-But so far only a handful of states have done so.
+So far only a handful of states have done so.

 The Biden administration’s 2024 budget proposal includes $836 million for 988, an increase of more than $300 million from the amount allocated last year.
 But experts say more is needed at the local and state levels.